 Consumer Financing.
 Sales of factory-built homes are significantly affected by the availability and cost of consumer financing.
 There are three basic types of consumer financing in the factory-built housing industry: (i) chattel or personal property loans, for purchasers of a home without any underlying land involved (generally HUD code homes), (ii) non-conforming mortgages for purchasers of a home and the land on which the home is placed, and (iii) conforming mortgage loans which comply with the requirements of the Federal Housing Administration ("FHA"), Veterans Affairs or GSE loans.
 At the present time, we currently offer only chattel loans.
-As our own network of company-owned retail centers becomes a larger share of our production, we will be able to couple our consumer-financing solutions with increased levels of anticipated sales from our own centers.

 We provide retail consumer financing to consumers who purchase our full-size manufactured homes and tiny houses and dealer incentive arrangements to encourage independent retailers to use our financing product.
 Under these arrangements, once a customer executes a home purchase agreement with Legacy financing, we pay to the retailer 80% of the retailer's gross margin through these consignment arrangements and we retain 20% of the retail gross margins in the consignment portfolio.
 We transfer the consigned value of the home to the consignment portfolio as our contribution to the consignment arrangement.
 The retailer is obligated to remarket any repossessions associated with consignment transactions, and obtain 90% of the outstanding balance on the home at the time of repossession.
 We charge each dealer in the consignment arrangement fees for servicing the loans and receive a preferred return of 10% to 12% per annum for amounts we invest.
 Upon payback of our contribution, fees and preferred returns, we split the remaining balance with the independent retailer according to a negotiated formula which is accounted for as the dealer incentive liability.
-As of December 31, 2020, we owned 3,195 retail consumer loans with an average principal balance of \$36,200.
-Our average remaining term on these loans as of December 31, 2020 was 149 months and the average percentage rate (APR) of interest was 13.8%.
-Our average loan-to-value ("LTV") at the time of loan origination, which is based on the gross sales price to the borrower, was 84% for the consumer financing portfolio as of December 31, 2020.
+As of December 31, 2021, we owned 3,334 retail consumer loans with an average principal balance of \$38,728.
+Our average remaining term on these loans as of December 31, 2021 was 151 months and the average percentage rate (APR) of interest was 13.5%.
+Our average loan-to-value ("LTV") at the time of loan origination, which is based on the gross sales price to the borrower, was 84% for the consumer financing portfolio as of December 31, 2021.
 We have not financed, and have no current plans to finance, new homes manufactured by our competitors in the ordinary course of our business.

 All loan applications go through an underwriting process conducted at our corporate headquarters to evaluate credit risk that takes into account numerous factors including the down payment, FICO score, monthly income, and total housing payment coverage of the borrower.
 The interest rates on approved loans are determined by a buyer's credit score and down payment amount.
-We use payment history to monitor the credit quality of the consumer loans on an ongoing basis.
+We use payment history to monitor the credit quality of the consumer loans on an ongoing basis

 Manufactured Housing Community Financing.
 We provide financing to owners of manufactured housing communities for our products that they buy in order to rent to their residents.
 These loans generally have a ten-year term and can have a fixed or variable interest rate.
-Approximately 80% of the these loans have a fixed interest rate ranging from 5.0% to 17.5%.
+Approximately 85% of the these loans have a fixed interest rate ranging from 6.9% to 8.9%.
 The remaining loans bear interest at the prime rate plus 4%, with a floor and a ceiling.
 Down payments, delivery expenses and installation expenses are negotiated on a case-by-case basis.
-As of December 31, 2020 and 2019, loans outstanding from manufactured home communities totaled \$136,340,000 and \$92,344,000, which comprised 589 and 405 loans, respectively.
-Our average remaining term on these loans as of December 31, 2020 and 2019 was approximately six years.
+As of December 31, 2021 and 2020, loans outstanding from manufactured home communities totaled \$102,992,000 and \$136,340,000, which comprised 530 and 589 loans, respectively.
+Our average remaining term on these loans as of December 31, 2021 and 2020 was approximately six years.